 A: The Phase 2a trial is a very exciting step.
 We dosed the first Alzheimer’s patient recently in January.
-The Company is looking forward to getting full trial data late this year, hopefully by third quarter of 2015.
-Also, we understand from third party publications in the
+The Company is looking forward to getting full trial data late this year, hopefully by the third quarter of 2015.
+Also, we understand from third-party publications in the

 last year that other diseases, which are known to be neurodegenerative in nature, seem to be also benefiting from an increase of the expression of our target, the sigma-1 receptor, which our drug does.
 Hence, we hope we can also go forward with our drug in other central nervous system indications in order to provide relief to more patients afflicted with neurodegeneration.

 Q: What inspired Anavex to join with ACT-AD as a small business sponsor?

 A: I was fortunate to meet the Alliance for Aging Research and the ACT-AD team at the BIO Conference in San Diego.
 I was happy to be introduced to an organization that shared the same interest in finding a potential cure or treatment to slow, halt, or reverse Alzheimer’s disease.
 Our team at Anavex found it only natural to want to join ACT-AD in order to advance efforts for our common goal.
 We understand that solving the current unmet need of a lack of a viable therapeutic does not take one person, one scientist, or one small company.
 It takes a team and collaboration in order to research and find something for the people affected by this disease.
 We find the Alliance to be one of the best leaders in the Alzheimer’s campaign, and we look forward to continuing to do what we can in order to support the ACT-AD Coalition.

 Q: What is your take on the current state of Alzheimer’s research?